titilda/appunti/Parallel Computing/index.md

 It is possible to specify `default(shared)` or `default(private)` to set the visibility of all the variables whose visibility was not specified or `default(none)` to force the programmer to specify visibility for _all_ variables.

+## Parallel patterns

+Patterns are known solutions to known problems.
+There exist known parallel patterns to solve known parallel problems.

+The main problem in parallel programming is **dependency** (that arises when multiple statements needs to access the same resources).

+There are three types of dependency: $\delta$ (**true/flow dependency**: inputs for one statement are the outputs for a previous one), $\delta^0$ (**output dependency**: two statements have the same outputs) and $\delta^{-1}$ (**antidependence**: outputs for one statements are the inputs for a previous one).

+Two statements can be executed in parallel if and only if there are no dependencies of any kind between them.
+Dependencies may be removed by rearranging or eliminating statements.

+Prallelism can also be extracted in loops: if each iteration (or groups of iterations, in the case the dependency is between non-consecutive iterations) are independent from each other, the loop can be parallelized or unrolled.

+If parallelism can be extracted from multiple loops, it is possible to group one iteration from all loops into a single thread.

+In a nutshell, to be able to execute statements in parallel, there must not be dependencies between those statements and the order in which they would be executed serially should not matter.

+Parallel patterns are used to solve specific types of issues that arises when moving from a serial implementation to a parallel one.

+### Control patterns

+**Control patterns** are used to control the execution flow in parallel programs.

+The **fork-join** pattern is used to split computation in multiple flows and reconcile them at the end.

+The **map** pattern is used to apply the same function (called **elemental function**) to all the elements of a sequence in parallel.

+Elemental functions must be pure.

+The **stencil** pattern is a generalization of the map pattern where the elemental function requires also to access _nearby_ elements of the sequence.

+The **reduction** pattern is used to reduce a sequence into a single element.

+The **scan** pattern is used to compute every partial reduction of a sequence.

+The **recurrence** pattern is an even-more-generalized version of map where multiple iterations of map are performed and each iteration depends on the results of the previous ones (not only the single elements but also neighbors).

+### Data management patterns

+Data management patterns are strategies used to allocate and move data for each thread.

+The **pack** pattern (opposite of **unpack**) is used to remove unused space from a sequence to reduce memory consumption.

+The **pipeline** pattern is used to move data between tasks exactly as it sounds.

+The **geometric decomposition** pattern is used to split data into smaller subproblems based off the geometry of the input data.
+May be **overlapping** or **not overlapping**.

+The **gather** pattern is used to read some data given the list of positions to read from.
+Opposite of **scatter** (which may result in race contitions).

+### Other patterns

+The **superscalar sequence** pattern consists in writing tasks and ordering them only depending on their dependencies.

+The **futures** pattern is just like javascript promises, nothing more.

+The **speculative selection** pattern is just an higher level implementation of hardware speculative execution.

+The **workpile** pattern is just a map that, for each element of the initial collection, may produce an arbitrary number of outputs that must be then concatenated.

+The **search** pattern is literally what is seems to be.

+The **segmentation** pattern is  map but applied to non-overlapping non-necessarily-uniform-sized partitions of the problem.

+The **expand** pattern is a combination of pack and map.

+The **category reduction** pattern is a combination of filter and reduce.

 _To be continued_